fetchai/agents-aea/docs/multiplexer-standalone.md

 ## Start the `Multiplexer`

-We can run a multiplexer by calling, `connect()` which starts the receive and sending loops.
+We can run a multiplexer by calling, `connect()` which starts the 'receive' and 'send' loops.
 We run the multiplexer from a different thread so that we can still use the main thread to pass it messages.

 ``` python
     try: